Galley: Modern Query Optimization for Sparse Tensor Programs: Physical Optimizer

+In practice, we further refine this model to take into account the number and kind of tensor accesses at each loop.

-\paragraph{Optimization Algorithm} To optimize the loop order, we combine this cost model with a branch-and-bound, dynamic programming algorithm\kyle{MAKE ALG BLOCK}.
-In the first pass, it selects the cheapest loop index at each step until reaching a full loop order.
-This produces an upper bound on the optimal execution cost which we use to prune loop orders in the second step.
+\paragraph{Optimization Algorithm.} To optimize the loop order, we combine this cost model with a branch-and-bound, dynamic programming algorithm.
+In the first pass, the optimization algorithm selects the cheapest loop index at each step until reaching a full loop order.
+This produces an upper bound on the optimal execution cost, which the algorithm uses to prune loop orders in the second step.
 This step applies a dynamic programming algorithm.
 Taking inspiration from Selinger's algorithm for join ordering, each key in the DP table is a set of index variables and a set of inputs.
-The former represent the loops that have been iterated so far, and the latter represents the inputs which will need to be transposed based on the optimal prefix. \magda{Maybe illustrate with a small figure?}
+The former represents the loops that have been iterated so far, and the latter represents a set of inputs that must be transposed.